Easter Sunday feels like the official “Grand Opening” of spring, right?

 You really can’t talk about Easter without florals—it’s a classic for a reason.
 If you want a look that’s guaranteed to work in any church setting, start here.

-- Look 1: Puff-Sleeve Floral Midi + Nude Block Heels
+01. Cardigan + Floral Midi + White Block Heels

 Soft Pastels & Knits